 |Material||304 Stainless Steel|

 Twin Eagles’ Origin and Manufacturing Locations

-The Twin Eagle brand was founded by an engineer and designer by the name of Dante Cantal.
+The Twin Eagle brand was founded by an engineer and designer named Dante Cantal.
 For nearly 30 years, Cantal has been designing high-end culinary equipment for food industry brands.
 This stellar reputation led him to found the Twin Eagles brand, which combines technology with a love for cooking great BBQ.

 The Twin in the Twin Eagles name represents the founder’s twin children, and the Eagles represent being an American brand.
 The Twin Eagles brand makes their luxury grills in their State-of-the-art factory in California.

 We were impressed with the video tour of this facility on the Twin Eagles website.
-It is important to note that Twin Eagles was acquired by global outdoor lifestyle brand Dometic in February of 2021, but still appears to manufacture its products here in the USA.
+It is important to note that Twin Eagles were acquired by global outdoor lifestyle brand Dometic in February of 2021 but still appears to manufacture its products here in the USA.

 What We Love About Twin Eagles Pellet Grills